ajsliter/Portfolio/README.md

 # Portfolio README
 Welcome Potential Employers!
 This repository contains all project files from my classes at Saginaw Valley State University.
-This is a useful repository to get a feel for my commenting style and my knowledge of microsoft .NET development, espeically VB.NET.I am about at the same Level for C#.
+This is a useful repository to get a feel for my commenting style and my knowledge of microsoft .NET development, espeically VB.NET.
+I am about at the same Level for C#.
 I may be a bit behind C# in terms of my Java experience as I have never created anything except console applications in Java before.
 I also have included the project definition document, operational screenshots and the project files themselves.
 Unfortunately, I have no Java examples in this repository as an error with my server storage at the university years ago wiped out those files and I do not have any backups available.
 Please note that all